micro-manager/micro-manager.github.io/_pages/TSI.md

 After adding the TSICam device, proceed to next steps of the Hardware Configuration Wizard as described in the micro-manager documentation.

+As of 20250910, this device adapter supports multiple cameras.
+In the Hardware Confirguation Wizard, add a TSI camera for each one you have.
+Specify the serial number (zero will select the first one), making sure not to select the same serial number twice.

 ### Legacy Camera Support

 If you have one of the legacy camera models (consult Thorlabs support if